 Hikers, divers and adventure lovers on the east coast will enjoy the Florida Everglades.
 Everglades National Park protects an unparalleled landscape.
 The park provides a natural habitat for numerous rare and endangered species like the manatee, crocodile and the Florida panther.
 Feeling particularly adventurous?
 Take your family on an airboat tour to explore the park from an entirely different perspective.

 Related: Everglades National Park

-Road trips are meant to be fun and meaningful, but can often become long and arduous without careful planning.
+Road trips are meant to be fun and meaningful, and the best way to make the most of your time is with careful planning and research.
 On your next road trip up or down the East Coast, stretch your legs by exploring the country’s most popular attractions.
 Ready to keep exploring the U.S.?
 Read about our 10 Must-See Places to Visit on the West Coast!